home-assistant/developers.home-assistant/blog/2022-10-21-code-owner-commands.md

   Change the title of the issue.
 Limited to when there is only 1 integration labeled

 * `@home-assistant unassign <your domain>`<br />
   Remove the integration label and related assignees.
-Domain can be left out if only 1 integration labeled.

 The bot will include these commands when it posts a comment to notify a code owner of a new issue or pull request ([example](#)).